johnbrumley/desma158/syllabus.md

 ## Prerequisites

 DESMA 24 Interactivity.

-Unity is a complex software that relies heavily on scripting.
-We will revisit many of the same concepts covered in Interactivity, but using the C# scripting language with the Unity scripting API.
+We will revisit many of the same concepts covered in Interactivity, while using the C# scripting language and the Unity scripting API.
+If you haven't taken DESMA 24, but have prior experience with Unity and C# please let me know.

 ## Learning Outcomes

-By the end of this course, you will be able to create a real-time game with custom rules, generative or randomized levels, save data, responsive controls, physics, sound, and simple animation.
+By the end of this course, you will be able to create a real-time, interactive software with custom rules, generative or randomized levels, save data, responsive controls, physics, sound, and simple animation.
 The skills you will learn in this class translate well to immersive media, generative animation, and other modes of human-computer expression.

 ## Course Outline